Descanonge/tomate/doc/source/tutorial.rst

     cstr.add_variable(name, infos)

-If more attributes can be found in the files, we can set the filegroups to scan for them a littler latter.
+If more information can be found in the files, we can set the filegroups to scan for them a little latter.
 This will overide the attributes we set.
-We specified the 'ncname' attribute that will be detrimental for scanning netCDF files.
+Note that we indicated the 'ncname' attribute that will be detrimental for scanning netCDF files.

 Filegroups
 ----------

-The lasts objects to create are the filegroups.
-They hold information on where the files are, what variables they contain, and what parts of the dimensions.
+The last objects to create are the filegroups.
+They hold information on where the files are, what variables they contain, and how the different dimensions are arranged.
-The filegroups are also responsible for opening those files later on for loading the data.
-We must thus give them some of that information.
+The filegroups are responsible for scanning the files at the database creation to see how the data is arranged, and opening those files later on for loading the data.
+We must thus give them all the information necessary to accomplish those tasks.

 Our files are organized as such::